clockfort/brewtools/README.markdown

 Utilities
 ---------

 * calc-alcohol-content.pl calculates the alcohol content of a beverage based on its specific gravity fermentation delta.
-It has code to accomodate for temperature variations.
+It has code to accommodate for temperature variations.
 This temperature compensation code is for 60-deg F calibrated hydrometers, but I am led to believe this is by far the most prevalent hydrometer type.

-* bottle-calculator.pl approximate the number of 12oz bottles that are required, based on the liquid's height and diameter of the fermenter or bottling bucket.
+* bottle-calculator.pl approximates the number of 12oz bottles that are required, based on the liquid's height and diameter of the fermenter or bottling bucket.
 (This assumes cylindrical fermenters/bottling buckets/etc, but again, this seems to be the case almost all of the time)